Every time you’ve seen a toilet, did you ever stop to think that not all toilets are the same?

 These are a variant of round toilets with a slightly more elongated shape, a modern twist to the traditional round toilet.
 Elongated toilets increase the surface area of the seat and bowl giving two positives not many will disagree with.
 The first is an increase in comfort so you can sit longer with having your legs go numb and second the flush is more powerful helping avoid the double flush situation where water is wasted.
 View our elongated toilet reviews.

 Read more about Elongated Toilets

 This is completely focused only on looks of the toilet but an exposed trapway is the bottom portion of the bowl where it looks like a curved road.
 This portion of the bowl is exposed and becomes a map of the journey your lunch from yesterday will be taking.

-Read more about Exposed Trapway Toilets
+Read reviews or more about Exposed Trapway Toilets

 Concealed Trapway Toilet

 A concealed trapway is just another design of the same trapway in all toilets but in this case, the entirety of it is covered and not visible.
 Installation of this kind of toilet is different but outside of that just more pleasing to the eyes.

 Compact toilets are just a smaller version of their counterparts, compact variants of round and elongated toilets are the more typical of the bunch.
 Used in bathrooms where space is a major consideration small compact toilets are the go-to for space-saving.

 Wall mounted toilets can also be called wall hung toilets and are more compact with a space-age look to them.
 They are simply mounted into the wall and all components are installed into the wall as well, the tank is hidden and the only visible portion of the toilet is the bowl.